The Human Condition (Arendt book): V – Action

 "Human plurality, the basic condition of both action and speech, has the twofold character of equality and distinction.
 If men were not equal, they could neither understand each other, nor understand their predecessors, nor make plans for the future and foresee the needs of their successors".

-The third type of activity, action (which includes both speech and action), is the means by which humans disclose themselves to others, not that action is always consciously guiding such disclosure.
+This third type of activity, action (which includes both speech and activity), is the means by which humans disclose themselves to others, not that action is always consciously guiding such disclosure.
 Indeed, the self revealed in action is more than likely concealed from the person acting, revealed only in the story of her action.

-These stories can be recorded in documents or monuments and be visible in everyday objects and works of art.
-But the stories told are very different from these "reifications", because they "tell us more about their subjects, the ‘hero’ in the center of each story, than any product of human hands ever tells us about the master who produced it".
+Such stories can be recorded in documents or monuments and be visible in everyday objects and works of art.
+But the stories told are very different from these "reifications", because they "tell us more about their subjects, the "hero" at the center of each story, than any product of human hands ever tells us about the master who produced it".

 Action is the means by which we distinguish ourselves from others as unique and unexchangeable beings.
 With humans, unlike with other beings, there is not just a generic question of what we are, but of who each is individually.

 Action and speech are always between humans and directed toward them, and it generates human relationships.
-Diversity among the humans that see the action makes possible a sort of objectivity by letting an action be witnessed from different perspectives.
+Diversity among humans that see the action makes possible a sort of objectivity by letting an action be witnessed from different perspectives.

 Action has boundless consequences, often going far beyond what we could anticipate.
-The Greeks thought of the polis as a place where free people could live together so as to act.
-Philosophers like Plato, disliking action's unpredictability, modeled the ideal polis on the household.
+The Greeks thought of the polis as a place where free people could live together so as to act, and philosophers like Plato, disliking action's unpredictability, modeled the ideal polis on the household.
 In it, the philosopher king produces the lasting work of legislation, and the people labor under him.

-Against attempts to replace action with work and labor, Arendt offers two solutions to the two greatest problems action creates: forgiveness to temper action's irreversibility, and promises to mitigate its unpredictability: "without being bound to the fulfillment of promises, we would never be able to keep our identities; we would be condemned to wander helplessly and without direction in the darkness of each man's lonely heart".
+Against attempts to replace action with work and labor, Arendt offers two solutions to the two greatest problems action poses: forgiveness, to temper action's irreversibility, and promises, to mitigate its unpredictability: "Without being bound to the fulfillment of promises, we would never be able to keep our identities; we would be condemned to wander helplessly and without direction in the darkness of each man's lonely heart".